 What is an EPS licence?

-European Protected Species are protected under Regulation 41 of The Conservation of Habitats and Species Regulations 2010 due to their rarity in the UK and Europe, and include but not limited to all bat species and species such as great crested newts and otter.
+European Protected Species are protected under Regulation 41 of The Conservation of Habitats and Species Regulations 2010 due to their rarity in the UK and Europe, and include, but are not limited to, all bat species, great crested newt, and otter.

 When do I need to get in touch?